whatheheckisthis/SAL-Dev-Setup-Guide/README.md

 2. **Set up** a SQLite database to manage token allocation.
 3. **Run** the Flask service.

+Certainly!
+To tailor the scripts to use your specified URL (`https://github.com/whatheheckisthis/SAL-Dev-Setup-Guide/blob/main/README.md`), we'll adjust the `url_service.py` script to use this URL as a placeholder.

+Here's the updated full setup script and Flask service script:

 ### Full Python Setup Script

-This script downloads necessary files, sets up a SQLite database, and starts the Flask service.
-Save this script as `setup_service.py`.
+Save this script as `setup_service.py`:

 ```python
 import os